Analysis | Jacob deGrom is one of the unluckiest aces in baseball history

-Look at his outing on April 10. deGrom allowed a run, five hits, no walks and threw 76 of his 95 pitches for strikes against the Miami Marlins, tying a career high with 14 strikeouts over eight innings.
-He even produced one of New York’s three hits for the night, yet the Mets got shutout and deGrom joined James Shields as the only pitchers in major league history to strike out 14 batters in a game, walk none, allow one run and lose.
+Look at his outing on April 10.
+DeGrom allowed a run, five hits, no walks and threw 76 of his 95 pitches for strikes against the Miami Marlins, tying a career high with 14 strikeouts over eight innings.
+He even produced one of New York’s three hits, yet the Mets were shut out and deGrom joined James Shields as the only pitchers in major league history to strike out 14 batters in a game, walk none, allow one run and lose.

-“An outing like that, you can call it a waste,” Mets manager Luis Rojas told the Daily News after the brutal loss.
+“An outing like that, you can call it a waste,” Mets Manager Luis Rojas told the Daily News after the brutal loss.
 “That’s one of the strongest outings I’ve seen him have.”

-deGrom has often suffered this plight.
+DeGrom has often suffered this plight.
 Since 2018, the year of his first Cy Young Award, deGrom has made 78 starts and pitched 503 innings.
-Seventy-eight percent (61) of those starts were a quality start, meaning he lasted six or more innings and surrendered three or fewer earned runs.
+Seventy-eight percent (61) of those starts were quality starts, meaning he lasted six or more innings and surrendered three or fewer earned runs.
 He’s struck out 649 batters, walked 110 and allowed just 115 earned runs (2.06 ERA) over that span.
 Yet the Mets are 36-42 in those matchups.
 No, that’s not a typo.

 The team is below .500 when one of the best aces in baseball history takes the mound and pitches well.
-For context, the rest of baseball won 78 percent of games (1646-455) from 2018 to 2021 when the their pitcher delivers a quality start.
+For context, the rest of baseball won 78 percent of games (1,646-455) from 2018 to 2021 when their pitcher delivers a quality start.

-Perennial Cy Young Award contenders like Max Scherzer, Clayton Kershaw, Justin Verlander and Corey Kluber don’t have this problem.
-Neither do high-priced aces like Gerrit Cole or Zack Greinke.
+Perennial Cy Young Award contenders such as Max Scherzer, Clayton Kershaw, Justin Verlander and Corey Kluber don’t have this problem.
+Neither do high-priced aces such as Gerrit Cole or Zack Greinke.
 Those pitchers’ teams are all over .500 despite having a lower quality start rate and ERA than deGrom the past four years.

 Starting pitcher (2018 to 2021)